Key-value Adapters

 LevelDB Adapter

-pnpm i @adminforth/key-value-adapter-leveldb
+pnpm add @adminforth/key-value-adapter-leveldb

 LevelDB uses disk storage with $O(\log n)$ get complexity.
 It is a good fit for large or persistent KV datasets that still require fast lookups but do not efficiently fit in RAM.
 This is a single-process adapter only, so multiple admin processes should not point to the same LevelDB directory.